-This is an in depth look at what common services we provide.
-We would also like to give you, the user, an idea of how the process works to make things run faster.
+This is overview of a few of the common services our office provides.
+We would also like to give you, the user, an idea of how the process works to make things proceed efficiently.
 For this reason, a basic outline of the most common procedures that this office encounters will be shown on this page.

 If you would like to view a listing of all of the services we provide, check the Prothonotary page.